MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 __Normal Map Texture__

-Normal Map Texture
-This map contains information about the //surface normals//, which are essential for simulating the way light interacts with the water.
+This map contains information about the *surface normals*, which are essential for simulating the way light interacts with the water.
 Unlike the distortion map, which is used to manipulate texture coordinates, the normal map is used for light-related calculations.

-===== Vertex Shader =====
+## Vertex Shader

 In our vertex shader, we transform the vertex data to prepare it for the pixel shader.
 Here’s a breakdown of the process: